-2.6.5 OfficeServTM SOFTPHONE
+2.4.5 OfficeServTM Communicator Softphone

-Samsung OfficeServTM Softphone is a software-based application that turns your computer into a full-featured Samsung IP telephone.
-It is installed directly onto your laptop or desktop PC running Microsoft Windows XP or 2000 operating system.
+Samsung OfficeServTM Communicator Softphone is a software-based application that turns your computer into a full-featured Samsung IP telephone.
+It is installed directly onto your laptop or desktop PC running Microsoft Windows XP or higher operating system.
 Once a USB headset or a USB handset is connected; the Softphone delivers virtually identical functionality as the IP desktop phones.
-With the addition of a USB camera to a PC running the OfficeServ Softphone, the video calling feature is available.
+With the addition of a USB camera to a PC running the OfficeServ Communicator Softphone, the video calling feature is available.

-OfficeServTM Softphone is ideal for telecommuter and mobile users.
+OfficeServTM Communicator Softphone is ideal for telecommuter and mobile users.
 Remote workers can simply connect their laptop to the corporate network, snap in a USB headset, and function as if they were in their own office.
 They can place, receive, and handle calls on both the internal and external network, providing a truly portable and practical solution.

-2.6.6 OfficeServTM Wireless
+2.4.6 OfficeServTM Wireless

-DUAL-BAND AP SOLUTION
+MGI-16/DUAL-BAND AP SOLUTION

-WIRELESS DUAL-BAND ACCESS POINT (SMT-R2000) (See Figure 2-23)
+WIRELESS DUAL-BAND ACCESS POINT (SMT-R2000) (See Figure 2-20)